fingers10/JqueryDataTablesServerSide/README.md

  # Contributions
  Feel free to submit a pull request if you can add additional functionality or find any bugs (to see a list of active issues), visit the   Issues section.
 Please make sure all commits are properly documented.

+ Many thanks to the below developers for helping with PR's and suggesting Features:
  * [@gaugo123](https://github.com/gaugo123) - gaugo123
  * [@cihangll](https://github.com/cihangll) - Cihan Güllü